 Representative types of plants from the major groups of the plant kingdom with emphasis on structure and taxonomy.
 Meets A.A. degree lab science requirement.
 Prerequisite: BIOL& 160.
 (SCC, SFCC)

 BOT 113 - Field Botany (5 cr)

 Proficiency acquired in use of plant identification keys.
 Through laboratory experiences and field trips the student will learn to collect, press and identify by species any plants in Southeastern Washington.
-Meets A.A. degree lab science requirement.
-Prerequisite: BIOL& 160 or permission of instructor.
 (SFCC)